tddg/cs475-fall21/lab1.md

 word: #documents documents,sorted,and,separated,by,commas
 ```

-For full credit on this optional task, you must pass `test-ii.sh`,
+For this optional task, you must pass `test-ii.sh`,
 which runs:

 ```sh